Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/utilities/link.md

 added: 5.3
 ---

+{{< ods-incompatibility-alert >}}
+Link utilities should be used carefully because the rendering provided in the following examples does not exist in the Orange Design System specifications.
+But still, these utilities could help in some cases to build specific ues cases or other reusable components.
+{{< /ods-incompatibility-alert >}}

 ## Link opacity

 Change the alpha opacity of the link `rgba()` color value with utilities.
 Please be aware that changes to a color's opacity can lead to links with [*insufficient* contrast]({{< docsref "getting-started/accessibility#color-contrast" >}}).